beginning of content

 What is blood in stool (poo)?

-A small amount of bleeding one time is usually not serious.
-But blood in your stool can indicate a range of problems, some of which are very serious.
-So, it's best to get a doctor to check.
+A small amount of bleeding just once is usually not serious.
+But it's best to see your doctor for a check-up.
+Seeing blood in your stool can mean different health problems, and some of them can be very serious.

 What symptoms are related to blood in stools?

 Blood in your stool can be bright red, dark red or black.
-The colour of the blood depends on where the blood is coming from.
+The colour of the blood depends on where it is coming from.

-Spots of red blood indicate the bleeding is coming from your large intestine or rectum.
+Spots of red blood suggest that the bleeding is coming from your large intestine or rectum.

-If the blood is dark red and mixed in with your poo it may be from higher up in your bowel, such as your colon or small intestine.
+If the blood is dark red and mixed in with your poo, it may come from higher up in your bowel, like your colon or small intestine.

 If your stools are black like tar, and smell bad, the blood is probably coming from higher up in your gastrointestinal tract.